There are six species of wild rose on the current Garden Census. Details of each are given in comparison chart referenced below.

 Below: 1st photo - At the base of the leafstalk is a stipule with two outward spreading teeth.

 Notes: Smooth Rose (Rosa blanda) is the only rose that Eloise Butler notes as indigenous to the Garden area.
 Prairie Rose was first introduced by Eloise Butler in April 1917 when she acquired plants from Strand's Nursery in Taylor's Falls, MN.
-Martha Crone included it on 1951 Garden census.
+Martha Crone included it on 1951 Garden census; she had planted it in 1948.
 It may have died out prior to 1986 as it was not listed on that census, however Gardener Cary George replanted it in 1994.
 In Minnesota Prairie Rose is found in most counties of the state with most of the exceptions being in the NE quadrant.
 In North America it is a plant of the mid-continent ranging from the lower Canadian Provinces down into the U.S. staying east of the Rocky Mountains, south to Texas and eastward to Arkansas, Indiana, Ohio and New York.
 Five species of wild rose are recognized as being native to Minnesota, R. acicularlis, R. blanda, R. arkansana, R. woodsii and a cross between R. woodsii and R. blanda known as Rosa ×dulcissima Lunell (pro sp.) [blanda × woodsii]

-Historical Note: "Everywhere the rose is met with, and reminds us of cultivated gardens and civilization.
+"Everywhere the rose is met with, and reminds us of cultivated gardens and civilization.
 It is scattered over the prairies in small bouquets and, when glittering in the dews and waving in the pleasant breeze of the early morning, is the most beautiful of the prairie flowers."
 Capt.
 John C. Fremont, June 20, 1842, at 96º 32' 35” Lon.
-39º 45’ 08” lat between the Big Vermillion and Big Blue Rivers in current day Kansas, from The Exploring Expedition to the Rocky Mountains.
+39º 45’ 08” Lat. between the Big Vermillion and Big Blue Rivers in current day Kansas, from The Exploring Expedition to the Rocky Mountains.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.